+In 1773, Black Baptists start a church on the plantation of George Galphin, at Silver Bluff, South Carolina.
+Organized with the help of the pioneering evangelists from Shubal Sterns' Sandy Creek church movement, Daniel Marshall and Philip Mulkey.
+Most of that congregation migrated to Savannah during the American Revolution with the promise of freedom under British protection.
+The First African Baptist Church of Savannah, Georgia est. in 1788, owed its formation to the work of three men — David George, George Liele, and Andrew Bryan — who were brought together by the American Revolution.
 First Baptist Church of Petersburg, Virginia, originally known as the First African Baptist Church, is considered the oldest continuously operating black church in the state and is the mother church of numerous Baptist congregations in Virginia.
 It was those energetic young black members of the New Lights, as they were called, who assumed leadership roles and formally established First African Baptist Church in 1774 near Lunennburg, Virginia, on the William Byrd III plantation.
-Free members of the congregation later moved to Petersburg and changed the name to the First Baptist Church when the Byrd plantation meetinghouse succumbed to flames
+Free members of the congregation later moved to Petersburg and changed the name to the First Baptist Church when the Byrd plantation meetinghouse succumbed to flames.

 Life Summary of William Murphy 1755 Age 23, he was ordained by Shubal Stearns 1757 Founded 1st all black church of Virginia, on Big Bluestone Creek with Philip Mulkey 1761 Organized Blackwater Church Franklin Co., VA.
 1763 Founded Staunton Baptist Church, Staunton, Virginia.
 1765 Married Sarah Barton 1771 Johnson Riot Act (retroactive) becomes N.C. law, felony for unlawful assemblies of 10 or more.
 Murphy and his Orange Co.
 Separatist Baptist church are declared outlaws 1775 Preached in Bedford, VA, as itinerant evangelist 1775 Led a delegation at a Baptists meeting, Lunenburg Co. to discuss the query that occupied the attention of the day, "Is salvation by Christ made possible for every individual of the human race?"
 1779 Organized Holston Assoc. of Baptists, upper East TN (Sandy Creek refugees) 1781 Moved to Grainger Co., TN.
 (Overmountain Men at Cowpens) 1783 Cherokee Creek Baptist Church in Jonesboro, TN.
 1798 Organized the Church of Christ on Lick Creek with Tidence Lane 1799, Left Tennessee to acquire land near St Genevieve, (Farmington) MO.
 1799 William Murphy died in Kentucky at his son John Murphy's home.
 He and other sons were returning from a trip to Louisiana Territory where they purchased land from the Spanish in what later became St Francois County, Missouri.
 Both he and an associate, Silas George, died on that return trip from Missouri.
 We have this further insight from one historian, that William Murphy died "at the close of a great revival in the community of Glasgow KY, while visiting family at the Mt Tabor Baptist. church”.
 As far as we know he was the first Baptist preacher to preach the gospel while surveying land in the Missouri section when the Indians claimed the land.